Best Classroom Tech Tools for Middle & High School Teachers

 For more information about Padlet, visit

-Canva is a powerful design tool that enables educators to create a diverse range of materials, including lesson slides, newsletters, anchor charts, and classroom posters.
+Canva is a powerful design tool that enables educators to create a diverse range of materials.
+This includes lesson slides, newsletters, anchor charts, and classroom posters.
 The Canva for Education plan gives teachers free access to premium templates, fonts, and graphics.

 For more information about Gimkit, visit